MrValentine7777/ATLASPlotterJSON/README.md

 - **PropertyEditor**: Provides a UI for editing sprite properties
 - **ColliderEditor**: Provides a UI for editing sprite colliders
 - **FileManager**: Handles loading and saving of sprite atlas images and JSON data
+- **CommandManager**: Manages the history of operations for undo/redo functionality
+- **Commands**: Implements the Command Pattern for various sprite operations
+  - **ICommand**: Base interface for all commands
+  - **AddSpriteCommand**: Handles adding new sprites
+  - **RemoveSpriteCommand**: Handles removing sprites
+  - **ModifySpriteCommand**: Handles changes to sprite properties
+  - **AddColliderCommand**: Handles adding colliders to sprites
+  - **RemoveColliderCommand**: Handles removing colliders from sprites
 - **ErrorHandler**: Manages error handling and user notifications

+## Command Pattern Implementation
+The application uses the Command Pattern to implement undo/redo functionality:
+- Each user action (add sprite, remove sprite, modify property) is encapsulated as a command
+- Commands are stored in a history stack managed by CommandManager
+- Each command knows how to execute and undo itself

 ## Made with the help of GitHub CoPilot.
 - **GitHub CoPilot**: Assisted in generating code snippets, comments, and documentation